albebaubles/EmbellishForXcode/README.md

 ### Prepend...
 Accept text via dialog and prepend it into the selected lines

+### Replace..
+Accept find and replace text dialog and perform a find/replace the selected lines

 ### Sort (asc & desc)
 Sort the selected lines